rmholmes/rmholmes.github.io/_pages/cv.md

 See [`Students page`](/students)

 ## Academic Service and Outreach
 ___

+* 2023 __Workshop organiser__: Sole organiser for the University of
+  Sydney Oceanography Workshop, 21st of March 2023.
+* 2022 __Workshop organiser__: Co-organiser for the Gerringong
+  Geophysical Fluid Dynamics Retreat, May 2022, Gerringong NSW.
+* 2022-2023 __Weekly meeting convenor and working group co-chair__:
+  Consortium for Ocean and Sea Ice Modelling in Australia (COSIMA)
 * 2021 __Research outreach__: One hour research seminar to Marine
   Science Masters students as part of MARS5009; Sydney Institute for Marine Science (SIMS).